FabioX-G/my-site/src/quotes.md

 # Quotes

-A collection of my favorite quotes & insights.
+A collection of my favorite one-liner quotes.

 > "If you're thinking without writing, you're only thinking that you're thinking," - Leslie Lamport